 Our mission is to disseminate and advance knowledge about human healthcare, health promotion and the treatment of illness in individuals, families and communities, with an emphasis on rural and other vulnerable populations.

-The school's ultimate goals are to prepare future leaders in nursing, healthcare and healthcare research, and to promote the research and scholarship of our faculty and students, with a particular focus on solving the most challenging health problems in rural and other vulnerable populations.
-Finally, using additional strategies, the school will continue to educate the public and other professionals about emerging and established healthcare regimens.
+The college's ultimate goals are to prepare future leaders in nursing, healthcare and healthcare research, and to promote the research and scholarship of our faculty and students, with a particular focus on solving the most challenging health problems in rural and other vulnerable populations.
+Finally, using additional strategies, the college will continue to educate the public and other professionals about emerging and established healthcare regimens.

 Our Department of Health and Wellness Studies provides education on the importance of healthy lifestyles.
 Combined, faculty from nursing and health and wellness studies bring synergy to research into issues of health promotion and disease prevention.

-The Decker School of Nursing at Binghamton University will continue its role as a leading institution in nursing education, and over the next five years will emerge as a major contributor to nursing research and healthcare advancement.
+Decker College of Nursing and Health Sciences at Binghamton University will continue its role as a leading institution in nursing education, and over the next five years will emerge as a major contributor to nursing research and healthcare advancement.

 Our philosophy emphasizes the search for meaning, freedom of choice, integrity, personal responsibility, self-awareness, caring and compassion for self and others.